Legana/AMP_pub/01_collate_databases.md

 non-AMP mature peptides (arguably a more important and interesting task).
 We would therefore recommend that future work use a negative dataset that is as close as possible to a set of non-AMP mature peptides.
-Since this is difficult to obtain the negative data should at least have a similar length distribution to the positive dataset (ie reflecting other types of mature peptides).
+Since this is difficult to obtain, the negative data should at least have a similar length distribution to the positive dataset (i.e. reflecting other types of mature peptides).

 ![](01_collate_databases_files/figure-gfm/unnamed-chunk-15-1.png)<!-- -->